bartekjaszczak/-luma-nvim/README.md

 - **Dark** and **light** theme variations
 - Adjustable contrast
-- 10 carefully selected accent colours along with 10 lighter/darker variations
+- 10 carefully selected accent colours, along with 10 lighter/darker variations
 - Supports **treesitter** highlighting as well as **semantic tokens**
-- Supports some major plugins (feel free to open an issue if you want your plugin supported)
+- Supports some major plugins (feel free to open an issue if you'd like your plugin supported)
 - Includes themes for **lualine** and **barbecue**

 ## Usage

 ### Lazy

-If you don't want to change any settings, `setup()` needn't to be called.
-Defaults are presented below.
+If you don't want to change any settings, `setup()` doesn't need to be called.
+The defaults are presented below.

 ```lua
 {